gasvaktin/gasvaktin/README.md

 Check out [gasvaktin.is](https://gasvaktin.is/) if you're travelling Iceland and want to find your preferred petrol station in your near vicinity.

-If you're interested in working with the current petrol price data provided there is a publicly available API endpoint which exposes current price data, the API is hosted by the awesome icelandic [apis.is](http://docs.apis.is/#endpoint-petrol) project, check it out.
+If you're interested in working with the current petrol price data and/or historic data feel free to do so, the data is available within this repository, and the historic data is accessible via the git history, just fork and clone it to your local machine and use tools of your own choosing to read the data from the git history.
+If you're doing data analysis for some audience, public or private, be a good sport and mention origin of data, your audience will appreciate it and think higher of you for providing it.

 If you notice any issues or errors please contact maintainer, or submit a PR to fix the issue.